NAICNO/Jobanalyzer/README.md

 >or admins should be alerted to the problem so that X can change the code to use a better conduit.

 There is currently no support for this (no logging of communication bandwidth in sonar).

-## Non-use cases (probably)

-* User X is developing new code and sitting at the terminal and wants to view GPU, CPU, and memory usage for the application, which is running.
-For this X can already use `nvtop`, `nvitop`, `htop`, and similar applications.

-* Admin Y is wondering what the current total load is on the system.
-For this Y can use `nvtop`, `nvitop`, `htop`, and similar applications.

-* In general, traditional "profiling" use cases during development (finding hotspots in code, etc) are out of bounds for this project.